Taylor Allderdice High School

-Taylor Allderdice High School is a public high school in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania, United States.
-It was established in 1927 and is part of the Pittsburgh Public Schools district.
+Taylor Allderdice High School is a public high school in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania.
+The school was established in 1927 and is part of the Pittsburgh Public Schools district.
 It was named for industrialist and Squirrel Hill resident Taylor Allderdice, who was a member of the city's first school board and president of National Tube Company, a subsidiary of U.S. Steel.

 Awards and recognition

 Allderdice was designated a National Blue Ribbon School by the U.S. Department of Education in 1994, 1995, and 1996.

 Notable alumni

 In popular culture

 In 2012, rapper Wiz Khalifa released Taylor Allderdice, a mixtape named for his alma mater.